Archdiocese of Indianapolis

 In 1985-86, during her tenure as principal, St. Mark School in Indianapolis was named a Blue Ribbon School by the U.S. Department of Education, the first for the archdiocese.
 The National Catholic Education Association named her the 1992 Distinguished Diocesan Leader.
 Project EXCEED, a cadre of educational initiatives for the Archdiocese as a result of a Lilly grant has been her latest achievement.

-In March 2008 at the NCEA Convention, Lentz was presented with the F. Sadlier Dinger Award in recognition of distinguished leadership and outstanding achievements in service to Catholic Education.
+In March 2008 at the NCEA Convention, Mickey was presented with the F. Sadlier Dinger Award in recognition of distinguished leadership and outstanding achievements in service to Catholic Education.